mit-cml/tfjs-extension-tool/tutorial.md

 const result = await net.classify(video, 5);
 ```

-## Compile the Extension
+### Compile the Extension

 In a shell, run the `ant` command from within the LookExtension directory.
-This will produce an App Inventor extension com.example.mobilenet.aix in a directory called `out`.
+This will produce an App Inventor extension `com.example.mobilenet.aix` in a directory called `out`.

-## Build an App
+## Create a Test App

+Let's try out our new extension.

 ### Load LookExtension